Stealed-bid Auctions: Detecting Bid Leakage via Semi-Supervised Learning: Problem setup and identification strategy

 \subsection{Positive-Unlabeled Classification}

-Our bid leakage estimation strategy is based on Positive-Unlabeled (PU) Classification.
-Generally, PU Classification is applied instead of Supervised Classification in the cases when the training data set is not fully labeled.
-Specifically, only a subsample of the Positive data needs to be labeled as such, while the remaining part of the Positive data and all the Negative data are mixed in the Unlabeled sample.
-This setting may be applied to our case if we regard runner-ups as fair (Positive) and the winners as possibly corrupted (unlabeled).
+Our bid leakage estimation strategy is based on Positive-Unlabeled (PU) classification.
+Generally, PU classification is applied instead of supervised classification in the cases when the training dataset is not fully labeled.
+Specifically, only a labeled sample from the positive class is assumed to be available, while the rest of the positive data and all the negative data are mixed in the Unlabeled sample.
+This problem formulation can be applied to our setup if we regard runners-up as fair (positive) and the winners as possibly corrupted (unlabeled).
 Other applications of PU learning include detection of fake texts \citep{ren2014reviews}, classification of time-series \citep{nguyen2011ts}, and identification of disease genes \citep{yang2012desease}.